-The most important movement today is the fight for our earth — the fight against environmental destruction and climate change.
+The most important movement today is the fight for our Earth — the fight against environmental destruction and climate change.
 It’s easy to give up on these things, or think it’s too big and leave it to others, but it doesn’t matter how difficult the challenge is, we have to face it and take action.
 At the moment, huge financial interests are allowed to have their own way.
-But we need to breathe and have drinking water, and preserve a habitable planet.
-Everyone can take responsibility: campaign, stop eating so much meat, travel with public transportation; and don’t work in an industry that you know is destructive, like oil & gas, meat production, mass-clothing.
+But we need to breathe and have drinking water and preserve a habitable planet.
+Everyone can take responsibility: campaign, stop eating so much meat, travel with public transportation; and don’t work in an industry that you know is destructive, like oil and gas, meat production, mass-clothing.
 It comes down to both individual responsibility and holding businesses and governance to account to be responsible and think in the long-term.
 A friend recently described it like this: a tragedy is where a low-value supersedes a higher value, causing destruction.
-In Othello, jealousy supersedes love.
-In this case profit, greed and convenience supersede the value of a healthy environment.
+In “Othello,” jealousy supersedes love.
+In this case, profit, greed and convenience supersede the value of a healthy environment.
 We need to think in the long-term, and focus on harmony both with others and with the environment that sustains us.

-I had the pleasure of interviewing Alex Dower, an actor and director who focuses on deep understanding of character & consciousness.
-In his nearly 20 years as a teacher of acting and directing at the School of the Science of Acting, and work in settings all around the world, he has developed an applied methodology of drama instruction that has produced incredible results in changing lives and shifting consciousness for people with disabilities, prisoners in rehabilitation, and people in mental health institutes.
-Alex has acted in Hollywood films and at the Royal National Theatre in London, and he also works with several organisations in delivering drama programs for social change and mental health.
+I had the pleasure of interviewing Alex Dower, an actor and director who focuses on deep understanding of character and consciousness.
+In his nearly 20 years as a teacher of acting and directing at the School of the Science of Acting, and work in settings all around the world, he has developed an applied methodology of drama instruction that has produced incredible results in changing lives and shifting consciousness for people with disabilities, prisoners in rehabilitation and people in mental health institutes.
+Alex has acted in Hollywood films and at the Royal National Theatre in London, and he also works with several organizations in delivering drama programs for social change and mental health.

 Thank you so much for joining us!
 Can you tell us a story about what brought you to this specific career path?

-Well, I knew I wanted to be an actor from the age of around 6 or 7 when I was in a school play.
+Well, I knew I wanted to be an actor from the age of around six or seven when I was in a school play.
 From then on I was in every play I could be and started creating little plays at home with any friends I could get to be involved.
-When we were about 10 a friend & I even created our own theatre company: Gooseberry Jam Theatre Co!
+When we were about 10 a friend and I even created our own theatre company: Gooseberry Jam Theatre Co!
 Then I remember when I was 12, we had a supply teacher for sports one day and he asked us to write an essay on what we wanted to be when we grew up, and I wrote this idea of myself being an actor but also being involved in using theatre to make a difference to people.
 I didn’t know what that meant exactly, but it just felt possible.
-I love people and I love theatre & film, so it just always made sense.
+I love people and I love theatre and film, so it just always made sense.

 I was fortunate enough to get a job working in prisons in the UK after my first degree in theatre.
 While that was rewarding, the job itself left me completely burned out.
 Working five days a week touring prisons is intense and exhausting and at weekends I was out partying in the UK rave scene.
 Sometimes if you burn the candle from both ends you just use up all the wax!
 I ended up in a mess and suffering from anxiety and depression.